Hands-on Introduction to XML

 Who should attend

 The course is suitable for newcomers to XML or anyone wanting to gain a more practical grasp of the fundamental concepts of the XML family of standards.
 It is suitable for those who will be working ‘hands-on’ with XML technology in the future, but also for managers, designers and strategists who need to gain an appreciation of how XML works, and what it can be used to achieve.
-To tackle the exercises you need to be computer literate and able to use Windows and basic office applications (word processor, spreadsheet, etc).
-Novices may also benefit from the short XML Primer course, which takes a whistle-stop tour of the topics covered in practical detail on this Hands-on Introduction to XML.

 Curriculum